Code-Institute-Submissions/Stream_One_Project-1/README.md

 To create a more streamlined, repsonsive site that will be more attractive to look at and smoother to use (creating a better user experience) - this will be achieved by using the below-mentioned libraries and frameworks.

+The site is made up of the following pages:

+- Home
+- About
+- Services
+    - Overview
+    - Prevention Services
+    - Housing Services
+    - Homeless Services
+    - Drug Treatment Services
+- Get Involved
+    - Fundraising
+    - Volunteering
+- Donate

+Below are some screenshots of the mockups for the main pages.

 ## MockUps

 ### Sample Home Page: